Information we collect and how we use it

 - One-on-one communications—We may keep records of our communications with you that involve customer support and sales.
 We use this information to follow up on issues with customers, determine the frequency and severity of technical issues, improve our sales, and for training employees.
 Unless you specifically request to be added to a mailing list, you will not be added to any marketing communications as a result of these personal requests.

-For users of Covenant Eyes Accountability and Filtering
+For Covenant Eyes members

 - Information you provide upon signup—When you sign up for or modify a Covenant Eyes account, you provide us with personal information about yourself and the people that you list on your account.
 This information includes names, contact information, usernames, and passwords created for Covenant Eyes, settings for our services, and billing information.
 We use this information to maintain your account and deliver services to people listed on the account.

 - Internet activity—One of our core services is our accountability service, which requires that we log our Accountability Users’ Internet activity.
-For subscribers to that service (who have also agreed to our User Agreement), we gather activity per user, rate that activity, and use it to generate Reports that are then delivered to people that each Accountability User has identified.
+For subscribers to that service (who have also agreed to our User-Privacy Agreement), we gather activity per user, rate that activity, and use it to generate Reports that are then delivered to people that each Accountability User has identified.

 When do we share information?